harterrt/harterrt/content/mozilla/why_bootstrap.md

 ## The normality assumption

 T-tests feel arcane and make assumptions about the distribution of the data.
-Most notably, t-tests **require your metric to be normally distributed**.
+Most notably, t-tests *require your metric to be normally distributed*.
-This starts to make careful analysts uneasy.
+This starts to make analysts uneasy.
 On the other hand,
 the bootstrap uses the sample distribution to describe the population which feels like a much smaller assumption to make.